firebrandhq/silverstripe-hail/README.md

 ![Hail.to](docs/images/hail-logo.png "hail.to")

-# Hail.to Integration for SilverStripe 4
+# Hail.to Integration for SilverStripe 5

-Silverstripe 4 module to integrate with Hail (https://get.hail.to)
+Silverstripe 5 module to integrate with Hail (https://get.hail.to)

+If you need this module for SilverStripe 4 please refer to [this branch](https://github.com/firebrandhq/silverstripe-hail/tree/4.x).

 If you need this module for SilverStripe 3 please refer to [this branch](https://github.com/firebrandhq/silverstripe-hail/tree/2.x).

-:exclamation: **If you are getting errors while fetching, please update to 4.2 version**
+! **If you are getting errors while fetching, please update to latest version 5**

 ## Features